-What the heck is a “bolus,” you ask?
+But what the heck is a “bolus,” you ask?
 Great question.
-A bolus, in our case, is a single dose of insulin given all at once.
+A bolus is a single dose of insulin given all at once.
 In other words, it’s your mealtime shot or a shot to fix a high blood sugar.

 Before using the bolus calculator for the first time, you’ll need to enter some details about how your diabetes works.
 Once you enter all of these settings, you won’t need to mess with them again unless something changes.
 There are also a bunch of terms and phrases that might be new to you, but don’t worry; we’ll explain everything.